neoforged/.github/primers/1.21.9/index.md

 The render phase is handled through the `FeatureRenderDispatcher`, which renders the elements using feature renderers.
 What are feature renderers?
 Quite literally an arbitrary method that loops through the node contents its going to push to the buffer.
 Currently, the features push their vertices in the following order: entity shadows, entity models, entity on fire animations, entity name tags, arbitrary floating text, hitboxes, leashes, items, blocks, and finally custom render pipelines.
 All submissions are then cleared for next use.

 Most of the feature dispatchers are simply run a loop except for two: `EntityModelFeatureRenderer` for entity models, and `CustomFeatureRenderer` for custom geometry.
 First, both entity models and custom geometry group elements by their `RenderType` to upload all the vertex data for the feature objects in one pass per `RenderType`.
-Additionally, entity models has a priority integer that is used to have certain models render on top of another rather than in the same pass.
+Additionally, entity models has an `order` integer that is used to have certain models render on top of another rather than in the same pass.
 The most common use case is when the base model is rendered on `0` while armor is rendered on layer `1` and on depending on trim and color layers.
-When to use priority depends on whether you believe the element is rendered on top of or is part of another model (e.g., sheep and its wool are both on `0` while the enderman eyes are on `1`).
+When to use `order` depends on whether you believe the element is rendered on top of or is part of another model (e.g., sheep and its wool are both on `0` while the enderman eyes are on `1`).

 ### Entity Models